 In the spring of 2017, five volunteer dog walkers (3 teachers, a lawyer and a nurse) at the Sarasota County Animal Shelter formed LEADSRQ.
 Their purpose was to help provide funds for health services to animals in local shelters and to educate the public on local adoption programs for dogs, cats and other homeless animals.

 Jill Creevy moved to Florida in 2001 and has lived in Belgium, Hong Kong, New Jersey, Washington, DC, North Carolina, Maryland, Connecticut and Texas!
 She and her husband, Joe, met freshman year at Georgetown University and have been married 22 years.
 After earning her law degree, Jill worked in federal relations/lobbying for a trade organization in Washington, DC.
 Her husband’s work took them to North Carolina and then Florida where they raised their two daughters, Megan and Caroline.
 As a longtime volunteer for Sarasota Sheriff’s Office Animal Services, Jill is especially interested in understanding dog social behavior.
 She runs the playgroup program at the shelter and enjoys matchmaking dogs with potential adopters.
-Jill also volunteers with Racing Dog Retirement Project (greyhound rescue) and Sarasota In Defense of Animals (SDA).
-Jill’s family includes 7 rescue dogs - greyhound siblings Jersey Joe and Carita, chihuahua mix siblings Penny and Perry, rat terrier mix Betsy, boston terrier mix Chippy and corgi/chihuahua
+Jill also volunteers at humane Society of Manatee County and board member and volunteer with Satchel’s.
+Jill’s family includes 7 rescue dogs - greyhound siblings Jersey Joe and Carita, chihuahua mix siblings Penny and Perry, rat terrier mix Betsy, boston terrier mix Chippy and corgi/chihuahua.

 Gail Gilliland Balkwill was born and raised in Sarasota and grew up on Siesta Key in the 50's and 60's at a time when anyone could run free on the beach with their dogs.....off leash!
 Growing up she ALWAYS had a variety of animals and never remembers a time in her life that there wasn't at least one dog in the family.
 Attending local public schools prepared her to return after college, from University of Florida, to teach in Sarasota public schools for 34 years.
 Gail's main focus was teaching students with learning disabilities and behavior disorders.
 While she loved her 34 year career as a teacher, she is now enjoying her retirement.
 She is married, has a daughter, son-in-law and beautiful granddaughter.
 Currently Gail has two rescue dogs and for the last four and a half years have been a volunteer dog walker at Sarasota County Sheriff's Office Animal Services.
 She has found it extremely rewarding to be a voice for local shelter animals and be involved in LEADSRQ educational programs promoting animal welfare at local schools.